-Programming I – Introduction to Computers and Foundation Knowledge for Web Development Programming
+Web Programming I (WEB01) – Introduction to Computers and Web Development

 Step into the world of computers and learn web programming by completing multiple projects with increasing complexity.
 Build critical coding knowledge that will serve as the technical base for further programming languages.
 Start individual Digital Portfolio.